-Our current Key Stage 4 offer is a mix of GCSE, vocational and functional skills qualifications, from Entry Level to GCSE, depending on pupils' level of attainment.
+Our Key Stage 4 offer is a mix of GCSE, vocational and functional skills qualifications, from Entry Level to GCSE, depending on pupils' level of attainment.
 In Year 10 and Year 11, pupils follow a core curriculum of English, Mathematics, Science, PE, Computing, PSHE/Citizenship/Careers (including Relationships, Sex and Health Education), Personal Development and Enrichment.
-Pupils select additional 'option' subjects to cater to their individual interests and career aspirations and these include Motor Vehicle Engineering, Construction, Humanities, Catering, PE/Sport, Separate Science and Computing.
+Pupils access other subjects to cater to their individual interests and career aspirations and these include, Catering, PE/Sport, Separate Science, Computing, beauty, health and social and work based learning.
 KS4 pupils continue to access clinical/therapeutic input as appropriate to their needs.

-4.5 Key Stage 5 (Years 12 - 14)
+4.5 Key Stage 5 (Years 12 - 13)